pwnall/w3gram-server/Protocol.md

 ### Route a Receiver

-The protocol starts with a routing step, which affords the push notification server implementation an easy way to load-balance among clients.
+The notification receiving protocol starts with a routing step, which affords the push notification server implementation an easy way to load-balance among clients.

 The result of the routing protocol is a WebSocket URL that the receiver application must connect to in order to receive the notifications.
 The